YINI-lang/yini-parser-typescript/README.md

 A runtime parser for the official [YINI configuration file format](https://github.com/YINI-lang/YINI-spec).

 The parser follows the official YINI specification and is implemented in TypeScript.

 ---

+### Who is this for?

+YINI is designed as an ideal option for application developers, platform teams, DevOps engineers, and anyone maintaining complex configuration at scale.

+---